MoriTanosuke/FitbitAnalyzr/README.md

 Latest Changes
 ==============

+* limit data to last 31 days to avoid running into the limits of the free heroku postgres database
 * pagination on all data pages

 To see what I want to add next, take a look at [the roadmap][2].